seomoz/asis/README.md

 before being sent along, and can offer ways of modifying default behavior.
 The directives can be `;`-separated, and currently include:

-- `no-header-encode` -- Don't encode change the encoding of headers.
-They're supposed to be `iso-8859-1`, but sometimes this is part of the beahvior you're trying to test
 - `no-charset` -- Don't encode the output in the provided charset and instead leave it as is
 - `no-encoding` -- Don't encode the output in the provided encoding (`gzip`,